 Virginia’s State Opioid Response Grant

 Virginia is utilizing State Opioid Response (SOR) grant funds to respond to needs and challenges related to opioid use disorders, opioid overdose deaths, and stimulant use disorders.
-Using a comprehensive, multi-pronged approach, Virginia is ensuring that SOR funds support state and local initiatives across the continuum of care; from prevention to treatment to recovery.
+Using a comprehensive, multi-pronged approach, Virginia is ensuring that SOR funds support state and local initiatives across the continuum of care from prevention to harm reduction to treatment to recovery.

 The SOR grant is a federally funded formula grant distributed by the Substance Abuse and Mental Health Services Administration (SAMHSA).
-For the first two years of the SOR grant (federal fiscal years 2019 and 2020), Virginia received over $15 million each year.
-A new round of SOR funding was awarded in 2020 and Virginia is receiving more than $27 million for federal fiscal year 2021.
+For the first two years of the SOR grant (SOR I- federal fiscal years 2019-2020), Virginia received over $15 million each year.
+Subsequent two-year rounds of funding were awarded for SOR II (2020-2022) and SOR III (2022-2024).
+The three-year SOR IV grant period began in October 2024 and will run through September 2026.

 The Department of Behavioral Health and Developmental Services (DBHDS) manages and distributes SOR funds for Virginia.
-A majority of the SOR funds are disbursed to the 40 Community Service Boards (CSBs) across the state.
-These entities offer direct substance use disorder and opioid use disorder (OUD) programs and services to address prevention, treatment, and recovery in communities across the state.
-In addition to CSBs, several other Virginia state agencies and organizations are engaged as partners on the SOR grant, both in implementation and evaluation roles.
-These partners include Virginia Commonwealth University's Virginia Higher Education Collaborative, the Virginia Department of Corrections, Virginia Department of Health, and Virginia Department of Social Services.
+A majority of the SOR funds are disbursed to the 40 Community Service Boards (CSBs) across the state, along with other agencies, community-based organizations, and justice-based settings.
+These entities offer direct substance use disorder and opioid use disorder (OUD) programs and services to address prevention, harm reduction, treatment, and recovery in communities across the Commonwealth.
+Several other Virginia state agencies and organizations are engaged as partners on the SOR grant, both in implementation and evaluation roles.
+These partners include the Virginia Department of Corrections, the Virginia Department of Health, and the Virginia Department of Social Services.

-To support grant implementation, The OMNI Institute (OMNI) has worked with Virginia to establish comprehensive capacity building and evaluation planning across prevention, treatment, and recovery.
+To support grant implementation, OMNI Institute (OMNI) works with Virginia to establish comprehensive capacity building and evaluation planning across all funded areas.
 OMNI designed the evaluation to track grant progress and outcomes and created an evaluation plan describing how each objective is measured and the data collection processes in place to assess progress toward desired outcomes.

 For more information on SOR activities and the evaluation, please see the Reports page.